Travel.State.Gov > Legal Resources > Legal Resources > U.S. Citizenship Laws and Policy > Assisted Reproductive Technology (ART) and Surrogacy Abroad

 Parents may also arrange for DNA tests of the child, using approved labs and procedures as described in our Information Sheet for Parents on U.S. Citizenship and DNA Testing.

 If your child under age 16 is a U.S. citizen, you may apply for the child's U.S. passport.
-Both legal parents must authorize issuance of the passport except in limited circumstances where one parent cannot appear in person.
+All legal parents must authorize issuance of the passport.
 If, under local law, a surrogate mother is the legal mother of a child born through ART, then the surrogate mother would need to consent to passport issuance unless one of the exceptions to the two-parent consent requirement apply.

 Foreign Country Passports: In some countries, a child will not acquire the citizenship of the country where they were born because the surrogate mother is not considered the parent of the child.
 As a result, the child may not be entitled to a passport from the country in which they were born.

 CRBAs are issued to both U.S. citizens and non-citizen nationals, and they document that a child was a U.S. citizen at birth.
 A CRBA neither serves as proof of the child's legal parents nor is it intended to serve as proof.
 In general, the name or names listed on the CRBA are the U.S. citizen or national's parent(s) with a genetic or gestational connection to the child.
 The name of the parent(s) through whom the child's claim to U.S. citizenship is made must be listed on the CRBA.
-A parent who is not transmitting U.S. citizenship may be listed on the CRBA with consent of the parent who is transmitting U.S. citizenship.
+A parent who is not transmitting U.S. citizenship may be listed on the CRBA if they provide documentary evidence of a connection to the child and with consent of the parent who is transmitting U.S. citizenship.

 If your child did not acquire U.S. citizenship at birth and therefore cannot be issued a U.S. passport or otherwise documented as a U.S. citizen, you may encounter difficulty when attempting to enter the United States with your child.
 Please consult with your nearest U.S. embassy or consulate.
 In some cases, the embassy or consulate may recommend that you seek guidance from an attorney.